Internship/Practicum

 Preparing for Your Field Experience

-Prior to the early childhood practicum (HD 446) or the internship (HD 498), students must complete HD 497 (Pullman/Global Campus students) or HD 496 (Vancouver students), the Professional Preparation for Human Services course.
+In preparation for this experience, students must complete a professional preparation class.
 During this course students work closely with human development faculty to prepare for employment as human service professionals while planning and securing their field experience placements.
 The course is structured around the Career Development Process Model.

 Career Process Development Model